mhammad828/Projects/README.md

 Thank you for visiting my GitHub.
-This is a collection of school projects that I have done to show examples of my work.
+This is a collection of projects that I have done to show examples of my work.